1987 NBA Finals: Game 1

 The Lakers were coming off a four-game sweep of the Seattle SuperSonics, while the Celtics were coming off a grueling seven-game win over the Detroit Pistons.
 Magic Johnson led a 126–113 victory with 29 points, 13 assists, eight rebounds and no turnovers.
 James Worthy, on the receiving end of many of Johnson's passes, had 33 points and nine rebounds.
 The Lakers ran 35 fast breaks in the first two quarters and led by 15 at intermission.

 Game 2

+Prior to the game, Isiah Thomas of the Detroit Pistons and Larry Bird held a joint press conference to quell the controversy of Dennis Rodman and Thomas racial comments towards Bird after losing Game 7 of the Eastern Conference Finals.
+After that game, Thomas told reporters that he agreed with teammate Dennis Rodman’s statement that Bird would be just another guy if he were black.
+Thomas said he meant the comment to be a joke.
+Thomas later stated how Bird accepting his apology essentially saved his career.

 The Celtics plan for Game 2 was to concentrate on stopping Magic Johnson.
 Danny Ainge, at 6'5", could not deal with the 6'9" Magic.
 In this game, Michael Cooper emerged as a great 3 point shooter.
 He hit six 3 pointers, a playoff record.
 Kareem Abdul-Jabbar added 23 points on 10 of 14 shots, while Magic posted 20 assists and 22 points.
 It all added up to a 141–122 rout, Boston's sixth straight road loss in the playoffs.